NaderLobandi/Convolutional_Neural_Networks/README.md

 ## Usage

-Instructions on how to set up, train, and evaluate the models are provided in each subdirectory.
+Instructions on how to set up, train, and evaluate the models are provided in each subdirectory of the PDF file.